mjftw/bank-manager/README.md

 Simple bank account manager.

-Designed to demonstrate the idea of event sourcing, where the current state is not explicitly saved, all transactions that modify the state are.
+Designed to demonstrate the idea of [event sourcing](https://docs.microsoft.com/en-us/azure/architecture/patterns/event-sourcing), where the current state is not explicitly saved, but all transactions that modify the state are.
 Following this method the current state can be computed by performing a reduction over all the transactions.

 This idea maps nicely to a bank that makes transactions between accounts, so this is the example I've implemented.